 About a year ago, I started prepping for the morning the night before.
 I follow a simple routine.
 I place a bowl and a glass on the kitchen table.
 The glass is to remind me to start the day with 8 oz. of water.
 The bowl is for my oatmeal.

 I’ve found that putting the bowl out and putting the oatmeal in it helped me in two ways.
-It allowed me to streamline my breakfast preparation, but it also led to better choices.
+First, it allowed me to streamline my breakfast preparation, and, second, it led to better choices.
 Since the oatmeal was already out, I choose to eat it over a highly caloric cereal or grabbing a quick and easy granola bar.

-The other thing I do in the morning is fill my coffeemaker with grounds and water.
-That way, all I have to do is turn it on in the morning.
+The other thing I do in the evening is to fill my coffeemaker with grounds and water.
+That way, all I have to do is turn it on.
 I’m hoping to upgrade to a coffee machine with a timer in the future, but that will have to wait until we have more counter space than what’s available in our current apartment.

 These are small things, but I’m nearly incoherent in the morning.
 So, I tend to make dietary choices on impulse rather than with intentionality, and like many others, I can’t enjoy my morning without a good cup of joe.

 The point of my morning prep is to get me in my chair to do some writing as soon as possible.
 On a perfect day, I’m up at 6, eating by 6:15, and then sitting in front of my computer with a cup of coffee no later than 6:30.

 It doesn’t always work that way, but I find that by preparing the night before makes my morning go a whole lot more smoothly.